homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Thanks to the team behind Homebridge.
 Your efforts do not go unnoticed.

 ## Disclaimer
-All product and company names are trademarks™ or registered® trademarks of their respective holders.
+- All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.
+- This is not the official Panasonic plugin.
+The plugin uses the official API.
+Despite the efforts made, the operation of the plugin is without any guarantees and at your own risk.